 What can small and medium-sized enterprises do?

-What role does international collaboration play?
+What role does international cooperation play?

 When do supply chain attacks occur most frequently?